rararani/rararani/README.md

 # Hi there 👋

 Welcome to my profile!
-I'm currently a junior software engineer, but a hobbyist game dev.
+I am a junior software engineer, writer, and hobbyist game dev.

-My interests are varied, ranging from the ocean, to the stars ✨, or even more artsy things like writing comics. 🐰

 <!--
 **rararani/rararani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.